 But remember – these are rubber boots and you have to pull them on; if you have wide feet or high arches, chances are you’re going to struggle with getting these on your feet.
 And if you want to wear thick socks with these boots, you should definitely go at least half a size up.

-Is your priority to get great boots for snow or slip-resistant boots that are perfect for icy surfaces?
+Is your priority to get great boots for snow or slip-resistant snow boots that are perfect for icy pavements?
 Sure, you can get a pair that does pretty okay in both aspects, but it is much harder to find a pair that’s absolutely perfect for either scenario.

-Boots that are great for snow are usually taller, more insulated, and have a focus on keeping you warm and dry.
-It’s a bit different with shoes for ice – with those, the focus is purely on the outsole and just how slip-resistant it is.
+Boots that are great for snow are usually taller, more insulated, and have a focus on keeping your feet dry and warm.
+It’s a bit different with winter shoes for ice – with those, the focus is purely on the outsole and just how slip-resistant it is.
 So, once you decide which performance you prioritize, you shouldn’t have any issues picking up a pair that is just right for you!

 If you’re not sure how to pick a great outsole, then just go with Vibram.
 They are the best in terms of performance and durability, and their outsoles are often found in footwear for extreme conditions.
 You can also see a lot of military and police gear with Vibram outsoles – if it’s good enough for them, it’s good enough for us!